 The heater must be electrically grounded in accordance with the National Electrical Code.
 ANSI / NFPA 70 or current Canadian Electrical code CSA C22.1.
-Maximum power flow for internal 24V burner components is 21VA.

 Appliance and control wiring must be in accordance with all applicable local codes.
 The total load of all heaters must be considered in determining the required contact rating of the controlling thermostat or switch.
 Each tube heater requires 120V, 60 HZ electrical power sized for 145VA.
+The heater includes a 24V/120V relay switch and can be controlled by a 24V Thermostat, a TruTemp Thermostat, a line voltage Thermostat or by an "ON/OFF" switch.
 Maximum power flow for internal 24V burner components is 21VA.